AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 ![](Images/Pasted%20image%2020251220003600.png)

 ## System Topic vs Custom Topic
-**System topic** in Event Grid represents one or more **events published by Azure services**
+*System Topic* in Event Grid represents one or more events published by Azure services

-**Custom topics** provides an endpoint publish event from 3rd party application e.g. software running in azure vm/ application running on prem.
+*Custom Topic* provides an endpoint publish event from 3rd party application e.g. software running in azure vm/ application running on prem.

 ## Event
 Example of event schema sent to event grid. `Subject`, `eventType`, `eventTime` and `Id` are mandatory.